Lightfielder/Lightfielder-DaVinci-Resolve/Lightfielder/Docs/README.md

 ![Toolbar](images/toolbar_about.png)

-Note: Lightfielder also comes as a separate standalone app, and as a thin client.
+Note: Lightfielder is also available as a separate standalone app.
 This self-hosted version is called [Lightfielder Ops](https://github.com/Lightfielder/LightfielderOperators).
 The Ops (Operators) software is now entering its initial private beta testing phase.

 ## Am I Lightfielder?